Terminology & care

 If you have ever watched a new chasen slowly close up like a tulip at night, this page explains why it happens and what the Japanese tea tradition uses to prevent it.
 Written by Naomi Carter, Sourcing & Testing Lead at KujiMatcha — you can read how she tests every piece on our how we test page.

-Glazed ceramic chasen holder (kuse naoshi) with rounded dome shape
+Rustic Cream glazed ceramic chasen holder (kuse naoshi) with rounded dome shape

 First, the whisk itself